 Discover the economics of “The Office,” test your financial literacy and explore what’s new in the world of economics.

 Love to read or write?
 Explore your next chapter with English—one of K-State’s most versatile degrees.
-Order up a poem from the Poet-in-a-Box.
-Take a literary quiz to win a free book.
-Celebrate National Poetry Month by choosing a poem that speaks to you.
-See what English offers avid readers and creative writers.
+Order up a poem from the Poet-in-a-Box, take a literary quiz to win a free book, celebrate National Poetry Month and discover what English offers avid readers and creative writers.

-If you want to "travel the world," explore how space interacts with time or better understand globaly diversity, geography has a lot to offer.
-You'll be introduced to our Geographic Information System, a high-demand technology.
-Don't miss our geo-spatial demonstration desk to interact with our computer models, students and faculty.
+If you want to “travel the world,” explore how space interacts with time or better understand global diversity, consider geography.
+You’ll be introduced to our Geographic Information System, a high-demand technology.
+Don’t miss our geo-spatial demonstration desk!

 Watch a plume of polluted water move through a model window of the ground beneath us.
 Try to identify common minerals (fool’s gold, anyone?).
 Have your unknown rocks, minerals and fossils identified, or use our microscopes to look through slices of solid rock.